Janb2801/fianl-game-story/README.md

 ## goal
 ### escape the maze, collect and doge the ememy cubes and reach the switch to turn them off and escape the room,
 ## story
-### you play a blue cube named blue and she has been sent to some areas to stop a group
+### you play a blue cube named blue and she has been sent to some areas to stop a group of rogue sentinels by turning off their power
 ## players
 ### PC- blue, yellow
 ### Npc, ememys, bosses, coins